shaham-noorani/EarlyDays/content/posts/range.md

 There are many things you should not rush into, and you career is most certainly one of them.
 As college students, we're presented with many opportunities, but I believe the greatest of them all is the opportunity to explore.
 Just like how you get *way* too many samples before choosing a flavor at the ice cream parlor, I think this is how we should approach choosing an engineering discipline.
 Not just comparing the facts and figures, but actually "tasting" (or experiencing) each one.
 I understand that this can seem incredibly cumbersome and daunting, so I've got a dual-faceted response.

-First is a question: would you rather spend another 4 years pursuing an exciting new career, or 40 years engaging in a lackluster one?
+First is a question: would you rather spend an extra 4 years pursuing an exciting new career, or 40 years engaging in a lackluster one?

 ![Roger](https://lh3.googleusercontent.com/proxy/WnU9OjfttVKQ6KoHZhhQGcVvVcMWmFrBRtiIzYgSPgtPUwLxx3XMRlL_KfNDfECFgC_DgHKSuLq6G3W-zSycMYO3TzDQgfPGBQ)